1. Home

 Linking together distributed energy resources, virtual power plants bring strength in numbers that deliver many benefits to consumers and society at large.

 Demand reduction: Virtual power plants can ease stress on the grid by reducing peak demand.
-Because they must always match demand with supply, they may need to turn on more expensive (and often dirtier) power plants to meet peak demand.
+Because a utility must match demand with supply, it may need to turn on more expensive (and often dirtier) power plants to meet peak demand.
 By reducing that peak, VPPs can reduce cost and carbon on the grid.

-Decarbonization: Virtual power plantss can help utilities decarbonize their electricity by reducing demand for it.
+Decarbonization: Virtual power plants can help utilities decarbonize their electricity by reducing demand for it.
 VPPs that utilize battery storage can get more solar energy on the grid, too.

 Financial incentives: Most importantly, virtual power plants can help participants save and make money when they share their energy resources with the electricity grid.
 Because device owners give up some control, aggregators typically compensate them when they call events and adjust the owner’s thermostat, switch off their smart plug, or discharge their battery.